MeteoSwiss/opendata-forecast-data/README.md

 Illustration of ICON's vertical levels, Working with the ICON Model 2024, Figure 3.2
 </div>

-Be aware that some data is stored on half and some on full levels.
+All parameters have their information on full levels, except for the vertical velocity W. W is stored on half levels and therefore called staggered.
-For example the vertical velocity W has its information on half levels, meaning that the value is exact in this point and not an avarage value over an interval stored in one point.
-A parameter with this property is called staggered.
+This means that the value is exact in this point and not an avarage value over a layer stored in one point like the full levels.
-To check wheather a parameter is staggered, one needs to access the parameter metadata.
 For more detailed information on the vertical grid, read section 3.4 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).

 #### 2.4.2 Horizontal grid